 Historically, attempts have been made to estimate the abundance of juvenile Chinook salmon in the Kenai River but those programs were met with limited success.
-Currently there is no program in place to estimate juvenile abundance, so estimates of marine survival are not possible at this time.
-However, the 2013 Chinook Salmon Stock Assessment and Research Plan recommended an annual project to estimate juvenile abundance in the Kenai River by run (early and late).
-This project would include funding to capture, coded wire tag, and genetically identify juvenile Chinook salmon by early and late run.
-Subsequent adult returns would then be sampled for fish possessing coded wire tags germane to Kenai River juvenile’s thus allowing estimates of abundance and marine survival.
+Currently there is no program in place to estimate juvenile abundance, so estimates of marine survival are not possible.
+The 2013 Chinook Salmon Stock Assessment and Research Plan recommended an annual project to estimate juvenile abundance in the Kenai River by run (early and late) but this work was considered a low priority by staff and resources were concentrated on adult sampling projects.

 Adult Harvest, Genetics, and Coded Wire Tags

 Adult Chinook salmon returning to the Kenai and Susitna rivers in Southcentral Alaska provide both sport and commercial harvest opportunities in several marine and inriver fisheries.
 Each year, the Alaska Department of Fish and Game assesses these returns by conducting research to estimate run sizes in both the Kenai and Susitna systems through weirs, sonar, creel surveys, harvest sampling, or mark-recapture techniques.
 Recent low Chinook salmon runs in both river systems have heightened concerns about stock-specific harvests in mixed-stock marine fisheries.
 Fortunately, recent advancements in genetic stock identification techniques of Chinook salmon allow for discriminating between discrete Chinook stocks in mixed-stock fishery samples.
-These advancements led to the development of a genetic baseline database for Cook Inlet Chinook salmon using collections from 42 locations and other stocks in the Gulf coast of Alaska (Olive et al. 2013 - PDF 736 kB).
+These advancements led to the development of a genetic baseline database for Cook Inlet Chinook salmon using collections from 42 locations and other stocks in the Gulf coast of Alaska.

-During and after East Side set gillnet fishery openings, Alaska Department of Fish and Game technicians will sample available Chinook salmon for genetic tissue, age, sex, and length composition information, and coded-wire tags at receiving sites for fish processing plants after each tide.
-Technicians will collect as many Chinook salmon samples as possible, at as many receiving sites as possible, many sites being sampled more than once.
-Chinook salmon genetic samples were collected over four years (2010–2013) from fish harvested and sold from the East Side set gillnet fishery.
-A mixed stock analysis was performed on tissue samples collected in 2010, 2011, and 2013; however, an analysis was not performed on tissue samples collected in 2012 due to small sample size.
-Geographic locations within Cook Inlet were identified to apportion the sampled harvest, which were: “Kenai River mainstem,” “Kenai River tributaries,” “Kasilof River mainstem,” and “Cook Inlet other.”
-The Cook Inlet other reporting group represented all remaining Cook Inlet Chinook salmon baseline populations not included in the three other reporting groups, which includes populations within the Susitna River.
-Reporting groups were defined based on one or more of the following criteria: 1) the genetic similarity among populations, 2) the expectation that proportional harvest would be large (>5%), or 3) the applicability to answer fishery management questions.
+During and after East Side set gillnet fishery openings, Alaska Department of Fish and Game technicians sampled available Chinook salmon for genetic tissue, age, sex, and length composition information, and coded-wire tags at receiving sites for fish processing plants after each tide.
+Technicians collect as many Chinook salmon samples as possible, at as many receiving sites as possible, many sites being sampled more than once.
+Chinook salmon genetic samples were collected from 2010 to 2019 from fish harvested and sold from the East Side set gillnet fishery.
+A mixed stock analysis was performed on tissue samples collected in 2010, 2011, and 2013 to 2019; however, an analysis was not performed on tissue samples collected in 2012 due to small sample size.
+Geographic locations within Cook Inlet were identified to apportion the sampled harvest, which were: "Kenai River mainstem," "Kenai River tributaries," "Kasilof River mainstem," and "Cook Inlet other."